-HSTC 3610.03: Studies in Ancient and Medieval Science Topics vary each year.
-Some of the topics are "Causation", "History of Dissection", "Mesopotamian Science", "Sciences and Cultures in Antiquity", "The Mangle of Praxis", "Ptolemy", "Ancient Method", "Embryology", "Posterior
+HSTC 3610.03: Studies in Ancient and Medieval Science

-Analytics", etc. For descriptions of the current year's Studies topics, please contact the History of Science and Technology programme office.
+Topics vary each year.
+Some of the topics are "Causation", "History of Dissection", "Mesopotamian Science", "Sciences and Cultures in Antiquity", "The Mangle of Praxis", "Ptolemy", "Ancient Method", "Embryology", "Posterior Analytics", etc. For descriptions of the current year's Studies topics, please contact the History of Science and Technology Programme.

-Note: No more than two Studies classes (one full credit) can be taken for credit towards the History of Science & Technology combined honours programme.
+Instructor(s): Staff Format: Lecture/Discussion NOTE: Not more than two studies courses (one full credit), and no more of one of each course number, can be taken for credit towards the History of Science and Technology Programme.

 HSTC 3611.03: Studies in Early Modern Science (1500-1800) Topics vary each year.
-Some of the topics are: "Science and Society", "Popularisation of Science", "Science and Religion", "Technology and Scientific Instruments", etc. For descriptions of the current year's Studies topics, please contact the History of Science & Technology programme office.
+Some of the topics are: "Science and Society", "Popularisation of Science", "Science and Religion", "Technology and Scientific Instruments", etc. For descriptions of the current year's Studies topics, please contact the History of Science and Technology Programme.